avaneev/prvhash/README.md

 hash words in the system.
 A way to increase the structural limit is to use a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which additionally increases the security exponentially.
-Also any non-constant entropy usually maximizes the quality of randomness.
+Also any non-constant entropy input usually increases the period of randomness.

 While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy quality), the message can be sparsely-random: even an increasing counter can be considered as having a suitable sparse entropy.

-Since both internal variables (`Seed` and `lcg`) interact with the output only indirectly (XOR operation), the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values.
+Since both internal variables (`Seed` and `lcg`) do not interact with the output directly, the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values.

 ## Streamed Hashing ##